How to avoid lap marks when staining a deck. From homeowners who now know better.

 But not us.
 How hard could it be?

-Since we didn’t want to buy extra things for a one time use, we decided to make due with what we had.
-The stain, pan, rolling brush and a couple of paint brushes.
+Since we didn’t want to buy anything extra for a one time use, we decided to make due with what we had.
+The stain, paint pan, paint roller and a couple of paint brushes.

-For some reason we decided to not work together but to rather have one person do one side while the other person did the other side of the deck.
-I’m not even sure why we thought that was a good idea, clearly it wasn’t!
+For some reason we decided not to work together but to have one person do one side while the other person did the other side of the deck.
+I’m not even sure why we thought that was a good idea, clearly it was not!

 Not only that, we didn’t even stain the deck with the grain!
 As in two boards at a time all the way down.
 We went the exact opposite direction and kept getting lap marks.